johnmcase/johnmcase.github.io/_drafts/reactive-programming-using-rx.net.md

 blah

   All we've done is create some push collections that will generate values in perpetuity.
-In order to work with the values pushed out of the collections, we need to <code>Subscribe</code> to them:
+In order to work with the values pushed out of the collections, we need to `Subscribe` to them:

-{% highlight c# %}
+{%highlight csharp%}
 val xs = Observable.Interval(TimeSpan.FromSeconds(1));
 using(val subscription = cs.Subscribe(Console.WriteLine))
 {